barrosaur/basics-of-nextjs/post-sql/README.md

 ### The next.js structure for the api
 It should be a child of the <code>/app</code> folder.
 And a child of that should be a <code>/handler</code> folder with a <code>route.js</code> file that handles api calls

-The <code>db.js</code> file should be a direct child of the <code>/handler</code> folder.
+The <code>db.js</code> file should be a sibling of the <code>/handler</code> folder.
 This is where we will set up the connection to our database

 <hr>